-- While in the program, students must comply with the college's policies and successfully meet program curriculum requirements. - 7.
-Prior to the clinical training phase of the program, the student must obtain the following: a physical examination, laboratory tests, immunizations, and liability insurance, all at the student's expense.
-Liability insurance is obtained in the amount specified by the program's director. - Program graduation requirements include the successful completion of the courses listed below with a minimum grade of "C" in each course.
+- 6. While in the program, students must comply with the college's policies and successfully meet program curriculum requirements. - Prior to the clinical training phase of the program, the student must obtain the following: a physical examination, laboratory tests, immunizations, and liability insurance, all at the student's expense.
+Liability insurance is obtained in the amount specified by the program's director.
+Registration with the Board of Pharmacy at the student's expense may be required. - Program graduation requirements include the successful completion of the courses listed below with a minimum grade of "C" in each course.

-Course No. Course Title Credit Ho urs

-PHAR 1000 Pharmacy Oriented Anatomy and

-Medical Terminology 2

-PHAR 1010/1011 Intro to Pharmacy Technician Practice 2

-PHAR 1020 Pharmacy Calculations 3

-PHAR 1030 Pharmacology and Therapeutics 3

-PHAR 1050 Principles of Pharmacy Practice

-PHAR 1060 Sterile Product Technology

-PHAR 1070 Pharmacy Jurisprudence and Ethics 2

-PHAR 2055 Institutional Pharmacy Practice 3

-PHAR 2080 Retail Pharmacy Practice 3

-TOTAL CREDIT I
+Course No. Course Title Credit Hours PHAR 1000 Pharmacy Oriented Anatomy and Medical To erminology 2 PHAR 1010/1011 Intro to Pharmacy Technician Practice 2 PHAR 1020/1021 Pharmacy Calculations and Lab 3 PHAR 1030 Pharmacology and Therapeutics 3 PHAR 1050 Principles of Pharmacy Practice 3 PHAR 1060/1061 Sterile Product Technology and Lab 2 PHAR 1070 Pharmacy Jurisprudence and Ethics 2 PHAR 2055 Institutional Pharmacy Practice PHAR 2080 Retail Pharmacy Practice